Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 the `input_data` is not transferred again.

 `input_data` for each task in the task array for each job will ingress data to the compute node running the specified task.
+Note that for task-level `input_data`, the `destination` property is optional.
+If not specified, data will be ingressed to the `$AZ_BATCH_TASK_WORKING_DIR` by default.
 For multi-instance tasks, the download only applies to the compute node running the application command.
 Data is not ingressed with the coordination command which is run on all nodes.

 There is one additional method of ingressing data from Azure Storage, which is through Azure Batch resource files.
 In the jobs json file, you can specify